 Neoma paused to twist her hair back out of her way yet again.
 She was going to have to see if she could find a village or something and try to barter for a few things—like a sharp knife so she could cut her russet hair off.
 Having it down to her elbows, when she lacked a ready way to confine it, just wasn’t practical with the amount of heavy physical effort that she suspected lay in her immediate future.
-Although how she was going to trade with a village when she had nothing to wear and had no idea what the local modesty conventions were and might not even speak the language, she had no idea—but clothing to protect her skin was also on the list of things she needed.
-Language wasn’t an issue with a god or his associated spirits, but she doubted they’d be any help as translators.
+Although how she was going to trade with a village when she had nothing to wear and had no idea what the local modesty conventions were and probably wouldn’t speak the language, she had no idea—but clothing to protect her skin was also on the list of things she needed.
+Language wasn’t an issue with a god or his associated spirit-creatures, but she doubted they’d be any help as translators.

 Right now, she’d be happy with a way to tie her hair back.